xsynaptic/wordpress-gulp-starter-kit/readme.md

 [Gulp](http://gulpjs.com/) is an extremely powerful tool for automating tasks from the command line.
 If you're new to Gulp but coming from a WordPress background I recommend reading tutorials by [Matt Banks](http://mattbanks.me/gulp-wordpress-development/) and [Mark Goodyear](http://markgoodyear.com/2014/01/getting-started-with-gulp/).
 I also learned a lot from a post by [Dan Trello](http://viget.com/extend/gulp-browserify-starter-faq) (and have integrated much of his approach into this project) but it might be a bit more opaque for newcomers.

 To get started try running `gulp` from the command line.
-This should build a working copy of the included theme.
+This fires `gulpfile.js/index.js` and should build a working copy of the included theme.
 The other command you will use from time to time is `gulp dist`, which builds a distribution copy.

 Configuration is handled by a single file: `gulpconfig.js`.
 If you leave the directory structure intact there won't be too much that needs changing here but I can think of two non-obvious components you might want to modify or at least look at: